 This area warrants protection given its floristic diversity, its potential for acting as a source of seeds post-felling, and for its contribution to maintaining slope stability.
-Based on interpretation of the 'Draft of the site setup' provided by David Stejskal, the proposed access track may pass through the southern part of PAP 4.
-We consider this as acceptable, provided the track formation is overseen by the supervising ecologist.

 Plate 5: Young taraire (centre) grows with māhoe and kōhūhū in Area 4.
 7 February 2018.